AbdifatahYasin1/mathematician/README.md

 > Describe your project in 1 or 2 sentences.

-This is the first project of the Math Magicians application.
+Calculator App is a web app that allows the user to make mathematcal calculations.

-**[Leaderboard: setup]** It is leaderboard Api using Js.
+**[Mathematician:: setup]** It is Mathematician using React js.

 ## 🛠 Built With <a name="built-with">